 As a landlord, you will be liable for tax on rental income and you must inform the Inland Revenue that you are letting the premises.
-There are a number of allowances that you can claim against on your rental income.
-You should seek advice on these allowances from your accountant or from the Inland Revenue website which can be accessed on www.hmrc.gov.uk.
+There are a number of allowances that you can claim against your rental income.
+You should seek advice on these allowances from your accountant or from the Inland Revenue website.
 You must also keep all your invoices for six years for tax purposes.

-The Inland Revenue has special rules regarding the collection of tax on rental income if you are a landlord who is resident overseas, or you subsequently move abroad.
-If this is the case it is your responsibility to obtain a tax approval number from the Inland Revenue.
-The relevant form and guidance notes can be down loaded from www.hmrc.gov.uk.
-Until the Inland Revenue gives the approval number to us we are legally obliged to deduct tax from your rental income at the prevailing rate that is currently 20%.
+The Inland Revenue has special rules regarding the collection of tax on rental income if you are a landlord who is resident overseas, or if you subsequently move abroad.
+If this is the case, it is your responsibility to obtain a tax approval number from the Inland Revenue.
+The relevant form and guidance notes can be downloaded from www.hmrc.gov.uk.
+Until the Inland Revenue gives the approval number to us we are legally obliged to deduct tax from your rental income at the prevailing rate (currently 20%).
 This money is forwarded to the Inland Revenue on a quarterly basis.
-If the tenant pays you direct and he has not received approval from the Inland Revenue to pay the rent gross he must deduct tax and forward that to the Inland Revenue on your behalf.
+If the tenant pays you directly and they have not received approval from the Inland Revenue to pay the rent gross, they must deduct tax and forward that to the Inland Revenue on your behalf.
 No person is exempt from this scheme.

 After two failed attempts with local estate agents, over 18 months, I put my house on the market with Jordan Halstead.
 They sold it in less than an hour.
 This is a first class estate agent, they kept me informed at all stages of the sale, and I appreciate all they did for me.
 They even sold the house belonging to the people who bought mine.View more testimonials

 Get your FREE instant valuation in 30 seconds!